 Ready to get Heap?

 The first step to installing Heap is to create your Heap account.
 Once you’ve done so, your installation snippet will be provided for you to install Heap on your website or app.
-Check out our list of platform-specific installation guides for full steps and recommended configurations.
+From here, check out the list of links in Installation for your platforms of choice.